Tracy Grant Lord: Career

-In 2023 Grant Lord designed costumes for New Zealand Opera’s productions of Unruly Tourist composed by Luke Di Somma, libretto by Livi Reihana and Amanda Kennedy, and also Cosi Fan Tutte, the latter having almost 100 costumes.

-Grant Lord designed a custom-made outfit for the New Zealand Symphony Orchestra's conductor Gemma New.
-It was designed to allow New plenty of freedom of movement when conducting.
+In 2023 Grant Lord designed costumes for New Zealand Opera’s productions of Unruly Tourist, composed by Luke Di Somma with a libretto by Livi Reihana and Amanda Kennedy, as well as Cosi Fan Tutte, the latter having almost 100 costumes.
+Grant Lord tailored a custom-made ensemble for the New Zealand Symphony Orchestra's conductor Gemma New.
+It was designed to allow New plenty of freedom of movement while conducting.